-- Amendments to PAS 1, Classification of Liabilities as Current or Non-current The amendments clarify paragraphs 69 to 76 of PAS 1, Presentation of Financial Statements, to specify the requirements for classifying liabilities as current or non-current.
-The amendments clarify: - What is meant by a right to defer settlement - That a right to defer must exist at the end of the reporting period - That classification is unaffected by the likelihood that an entity will exercise its deferral right - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification
+Amendments to PAS 1, Classification of Liabilities as Current or Non-current

+The amendments clarify paragraphs 69 to 76 of PAS 1, Presentation of Financial Statements, to specify the requirements for classifying liabilities as current or non-current.
+The amendments clarify:

+- What is meant by a right to defer settlement - That a right to defer must exist at the end of the reporting period

+- That classification is unaffected by the likelihood that an entity will exercise its deferral right - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a libility not impact its classification.

-The amendments are effective for annual reporting periods beginning on or after May 1, 2023 and must be applied retrospectively.
+The amendments are effective fro annual reporting periods beginning on or after May 1, 2023 and must applied restrospectively.
+However, in November 2021, the International Accounting Standards Board (IASB) tentatively decided to defer the effective date to no earlier than May 1, 2024.